 CVD is possible over large areas, but the growth of single crystal diamond is only possible on other single crystals and thus is limited by the available substrate.
 Growth of diamond on non diamond substrates results in polycrystalline material, a film comprising of many smaller crystals.
 The size of these crystals determines many of their properties, from very close to the best single crystal diamond to graphitic like properties.
 Thus material properties can be manipulated by the growth process in many ways.

-Left to Right: HPHT grit, the colours yellow due to the high concentration of nitrogen; thin Nanocrystallline Diamond (NCD) on silicon, the blue colour is due to light interferometry effects; Microcrystalline Diamond (µCD), the sparkle originates from light scattering off the large crystals.
+Left to Right: HPHT grit, the colour is yellow due to the high concentration of nitrogen; thin Nanocrystallline Diamond (NCD) on silicon, the blue colour is due to light interferometry effects between the diamond and the silicon; Microcrystalline Diamond (µCD), the sparkle originates from light scattering off the large crystals.

 Nanocrystalline Diamond films